 We currently own certain U.S. patents, and in some cases those patents' corresponding foreign patent applications.
-All of these patents and patent rights relate to the ingredient known as beta-alanine marketed and sold by us under our CarnoSyn® and SR Carnosyn® trademarks, combined with a license to our patent estate.
-We recorded beta-alanine raw material sales and royalty and licensing income as a component of revenue in the amount of \$21.4 million during fiscal 2018 and \$26.9 million during fiscal 2017.
+All of these patents and patent rights relate to the ingredient known as beta-alanine marketed and sold by us under our CarnoSyn® and SR CarnoSyn® trademarks, combined with licenses to our patent estate.
+We recorded beta-alanine raw material sales and royalty and licensing income as a component of revenue in the amount of \$16.7 million during fiscal 2019 and \$21.4 million during fiscal 2018.
 These royalty income and raw material sale amounts resulted in royalty expense paid to the original patent holders from whom NAI acquired its patents and patent rights.
-We recognized royalty expense as a component of cost of goods sold in the amount of \$854,000 during fiscal 2018 and \$1.0 million during fiscal 2017.
+We recognized royalty expense as a component of cost of goods sold in the amount of \$686,000 during fiscal 2019 and \$854,000 during fiscal 2018.